 This is an “I tell, you do it” style of leadership.
 People that use the Commanding Leadership style want to get things done and they want them done quickly.

 There can be a time a need for this style of leadership but it should be used sparingly.
 Used correctly it is powerful in fixing problems faster than another leadership style would.
-However, many people overuse this leadership style.
+However, many people overuse this leadership style at the cost of employee engagement.

 Short term people may turn a blind eye to what you say and do, but in the long term, the commanding leadership style when excessively used will have negative effects on the people you interact with.